 Ye has taken several advanced classes in Programming Languages and Software Engineering at Hunter.
 He was also an active participant at NYPLSE 2019 that took place at Hunter.
 Ye will be working on data mining software engineering artifacts, possibly in real-time.
 Welcome, Ye!

 We have a new master’s student, Manal Zneit, joining us!
 Manal has a background in Mathematics, and she is now pursuing a degree in Computer Science.
 Manal is also an adjunct lecturer at CUNY Lehman College, where she teaches various introductory programming classes.
 She will be working on research at the intersection of Software Engineering, Programming Languages, and Data Science.
 Welcome, Manal!

 Congrats to Allan Spektor for successfully defending his MA thesis, entitled Two Techniques for Automated Logging Statement Evolution, yesterday!
 Thank you to Subash Shankar and Saptarshi Debroy for agreeing to participate on the committee, Khant Ko Naing for administering the defense, and the student participants for their insightful questions.
 Congrats, Allan!(more…)

 Tatiana is currently completing her Bachelor’s degree in Computer Science at the University of Puerto Rico, Río Piedras.
-She has worked as a software engineering in the industry at Rocksolid Technologies, where she worked with the company’s databases.
-Tatiana also has research experience with investigating the use of mobile app frameworks to collect data in general research projects and is president of her ACM student chapter.
+She has worked as a software engineer in the industry at Rocksolid Technologies, where she worked with the company’s databases.
+Tatiana also has research experience in investigating the use of mobile app frameworks to collect data in general research projects and is president of her ACM student chapter.